1907 Tiflis bank robbery: Background

 The Russian Social Democratic Labour Party (RSDLP), the predecessor of the Communist Party of the Soviet Union, was formed in 1898.
-The goal of the RSDLP was to carry out a Marxist proletarian revolution against the Russian Empire.
+The goal of the RSDLP was to carry out a proletarian revolution against the Russian Empire.
 As part of their revolutionary activity, the RSDLP and other revolutionary groups (such as anarchists and Socialist Revolutionaries) practised a range of militant operations, including "expropriations", a euphemism for armed robberies of government or private funds to support revolutionary activities.

 From 1903 onwards, the RSDLP were divided between two major groups: the Bolsheviks and the Mensheviks.
 After the suppression of the 1905 Revolution, the RSDLP held its 5th Congress in May–June 1907 in London with the hopes of resolving differences between the Bolsheviks and the Mensheviks.
 One issue that still separated the two groups was the divergence of their views on militant activities, and in particular, "expropriations".
 The most militant Bolsheviks, led at the 5th Congress by Vladimir Lenin, supported continuation of the use of robberies, while Mensheviks advocated a more peaceful and gradual approach to revolution, and opposed militant operations.
 At the 5th Congress, a resolution was passed condemning participation in or assistance to all militant activity, including "expropriations" as "disorganizing and demoralizing", and called for all party militias to be disbanded.
 This resolution passed with 65 per cent supporting and 6 per cent opposing (others abstained or did not vote) with all Mensheviks and some Bolsheviks supporting the resolution.

 Despite the unified party's prohibition on separate committees, during the 5th Congress the Bolsheviks elected their own governing body, called the Bolshevik Centre, and kept it secret from the rest of the RSDLP.
 The Bolshevik Centre was headed by a "Finance Group" consisting of Lenin, Leonid Krasin and Alexander Bogdanov.
 Among other party activities, the Bolshevik leadership had already planned a number of robberies in different parts of Russia by the time of the 5th Congress, including the one in Tiflis.